 In Johnston v Wackett EWHC 129 (Ch), the High Court considered the rule in Cherry v Boultbee 4 My & C 442, as to whether a deceased’s personal representative could deduct an unpaid costs order from an award paid out under the Inheritance (Provision for Family and Dependants) Act 1975.
+Using these cases see how to set off unpaid debts against inheritance.

 “He who seeks equity must do equity”